 Crypto mining using malware is a completely different matter.
 This method uses malware specially designed for mining cryptocurrencies.
 The cybercriminals use different ways to smuggle it onto the computers of their victims.
 The most popular method of distribution is via infected websites.
 But pirated software is also suitable as a hiding place for a crypto mining dropper.
 If a user calls up an infected download website, the malware is loaded onto the computer unnoticed via a drive-by download and begins to dig up a selected crypto currency for the hackers.
 Since the maximum computing power of the devices is to be used to the full, the cyber criminals must proceed with caution in order not to be discovered while digging.
 Because if the device is always running at 100 percent computing power, it can hardly be operated by its owner.
 In most cases, the user will then take countermeasures.
 As a result, Crypto Mining Malware usually uses only about two thirds of the computing power.
 In some cases, the malware is even programmed to detect the start of an application that uses resources and to throttle the malware’s activities accordingly.
 Crypto Mining Malware has even been detected that is able to bypass antivirus programs.
 However, many independently infected devices do not yet give cybercriminals much use.
 The important thing is that they can bundle their power to mine crypto currency.
 A bot network is the ideal tool for this.
 Some of these networks comprise several thousand computers, and the profits that cybercriminals make are correspondingly high.

-Protection in case of emergency: How do I effectively protect myself against cryptominers?
+How do I effectively protect myself from illegal crypto mining?